waynelaizye/ptt_crawler/Readme.md

 # PTT Crawler (PTT爬蟲)

+PTT is the largest discussion board in Taiwan.
+This script crawls the posts on PTT with a clean data format.

 ### Usage

 1. Give the words to be crawled in a txt (one word each row)